MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 ## Information barriers modes and OneDrive

-Information barriers modes help strengthen access, sharing, and membership of a OneDrive site based on its IB mode and segments associated with the OneDrive.
 When information barriers are enabled on SharePoint and OneDrive, the OneDrive of segmented users are automatically protected with IB policies.
+[Information barriers modes](/microsoft-365/compliance/information-barriers-policies.md#step-6-information-barriers-modes-preview) help strengthen access, sharing, and membership of a OneDrive site based on its IB mode and segments associated with the OneDrive.

 When using information barriers with OneDrive, the following IB modes are supported:

+<<<<TABLE>>>>

 - **Open**: When a non-segmented user provisions their OneDrive, the site's IB mode is set as Open, by default.
 There are no segments associated with the site.
-- **Owner Moderated**: When a OneDrive is used for collaboration with incompatible users in the presence of the site owner / moderator, the OneDrive's IB mode can be set as Owner Moderated.
+- **Owner Moderated**: When a OneDrive is used for collaboration with incompatible users in the presence of the site owner/moderator, the OneDrive's IB mode can be set as Owner Moderated.
 See the next section for details on Owner Moderated site.
-- **Explicit**: When a segmented user provisions their OneDrive within 24 hours of enablement, the site's IB mode is set as Explicit by default.
+- **Explicit**: When a segmented user provisions their OneDrive within 24 hours of enablement, the site's IB mode is set as *Explicit* by default.
 The user's segment and other segments that are compatible with the user's segment and with each other get associated with the user's OneDrive.

-A OneDrive site can have up to 100 associated segments.
-A global or SharePoint admin can manage these segments using PowerShell, as described later in the section [Associate or remove additional segments on a user's OneDrive](#associate-or-remove-segments-on-a-users-onedrive).

 ## Sharing files from OneDrive

+### Open

+When a OneDrive has no segments and IB mode as *Open*:

+- The user can share files and folders based on the information barrier policy applied to the user and the sharing setting for the OneDrive.

+### Owner Moderated

+When a site has information barriers mode is set to *Owner Moderated*:

+- The option to share with *Anyone with the link* is disabled.
+- The option to share with *Company-wide link* is disabled.
+- The site and its content can be shared with existing members.
+- The site and its content can be shared only by the OneDrive owner per their IB policy.

+### Explicit

 When a OneDrive has segments with IB mode as *Explicit*: